kjwtang/fish-marksun-and-jiawen/assignment/fish-assignment.md

 In this project, we will prove and visualize the fisheries collapse in 1992 using the fisheries stock assessment data.
-We will first use the North Atlantic Cod as a specific case study and then reproduce the whole fisheries globally.
+We will first use the North Atlantic Cod as a specific case study and then reproduce global fisheries as a whole.

-We will be working with a large relational database containing many different tables of different sizes and shapes, but all all related to each other through a series of different ids.
+We will be working with a large relational database containing many different tables of different sizes and shapes, but are all related to each other through a series of ids.

 ## The Database